wbounas/jquery-ajax-token-auth/README.md

 ### Registering with the API

-#### Follow along: Use an Echo Server to Help Write Code

-First we'll test our command against an [echo server](http://httpbin.org/post) to make sure we're sending the right data.
-There's no need to use an actual e-mail address and don't use anything you might want to actually use as a password.

-We'll use `scripts/sign-up[-json].sh` to run curl, first sending JSON then sending data the way the browser does by default.
-We'll see how the server treats both ways of sending data (it's all just strings) in a similar way.

-If we left out the `--include` flag we wouldn't see the response header.
-What's the benefit of using an echo server?

 #### Code along: Write a sign-up script

 Next we'll want to actually register with the API.